opticdev/optic/docs/generate-openapi.md

 items:
   $ref: "./components/schemas/Todo#ReadTodoModel"
 ```

+Optic will keep generating and patching your OpenAPI specification in the correct places.

 ### Bring your existing OpenAPI specification
 Optic should work with a valid OpenAPI 3.0 and 3.1 specifications you already have.
 Teams that write their OpenAPI specifications by hand and work "design-first", use Optic to verify that new API endpoints are build to spec and existing ones don't change.